There are two types of goals.

-A review of case studies in organizations that used Appreciative Inquiry found that the 35% of the organizations that focused on changing the way people thought, instead of focusing on changing what they do, experienced transformational changes.
+A review of case studies in organizations that used Appreciative Inquiry found that 35% of the organizations that focused on changing the way people thought, instead of focusing on changing what they do, experienced transformational changes.
 Teams that experienced transformational change also supported change processes that used self-organizing units to achieve the potential of the new ideas

-The Appreciative Inquiry process is an ongoing cycle of activities, not a one and done activity.
+The Appreciative Inquiry process is an ongoing cycle of activities, not a one-and-done activity.

 Chris leads a dynamic team of passionate change agents who are dedicated to partnering with organizational executives to create cultures that inspire, engage and ignite the best in people.
 Our work is dedicated to harnessing the power of culture to equip leaders, build amazing teams and align operation practices to delighting the customer and drive breakthrough results.